wink-link/winklink-doc/docs/anyapi.md

 To utilize WINkLink's operator contract and nodes users have to craft their own consumer contracts and job specifications and fund their own contracts for making requests.

-## How to launch a Verifiable Random Number Service Node
+## How to launch an AnyAPI Service Node

 ### Getting started